NUS-CS-MComp/cs-distributed-database-performance-benchamark/README.md

 # Distributed Database: Performance Benchmarking

-Group project repository for CS5424 Distributed Database.
+### Group O's project repository for CS5424 Distributed Database.

+This documentation serves as a general guide for the project structure
+---

+## Project Structure
+- client: handle the experiment and client transactions, to be shared by both implementations
+- cockroachdb: model and transactions for cockroachdb implementation
+- cassandra: transactions for cockroach implementation
+- common: common utilities for both implementations